 - In the Create Mirror Vault pane, select the region where the mirror vault resides, enter the name and description

 of the mirror vault, and then click Create.Note

 - You can create only one mirror vault for each backup vault.

 - You can back up data to a remote mirror vault and restore backup data from the same mirror vault.
 However, you cannot create backup plans for this mirror vault.
 HBR starts to synchronize historical data from a source backup vault to the mirror vault.
 This applies 90 minutes after the mirror vault is created.

 - A mirror vault contains all the backup data that is stored in the source backup vault when the mirror vault is created.

-- ClickDelete Backup Mountpointto delete a backup mount point.
-When you create a backup plan for a NAS file system, HBR automatically adds a backup mount point to the NAS file system.
-You cannot directly delete this mount point because it is created by the internal service of Alibaba Cloud.
-If you want to unmount the NAS file system, find the NAS file system in theManage Backup Mountpointpane and clickDelete Backup Mountpointin the Actions column to delete the backup mount point.
-Deleting a backup mount point may lead to the failure of relevant backup jobs.
-Before you delete the backup mount point, delete all the backup plans created for the NAS file system and make sure that no relevant backup or restore job is in progress.
+- Unmount a file system.
+After you create a backup plan for a NAS file system, HBR creates a mount target for the file system.
+You cannot directly delete the mount target in the NAS console because it is created by using an internal service of Alibaba Cloud.
+If you want to delete the mount target, find the file system in the Manage Mounts panel and click Unmount in the Actions column.
+After the mount target is deleted, backup jobs of the file system fail.
+Before you delete the mount target, make sure that no backup jobs or restore jobs of the file system are running.